BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 it has no effect on the constructed objects.
 It seems like `dataclasses` are what the original author of the code I encountered was hoping for.

 Although Python's syntax can make it look like other languages, its dynamic nature strongly influences the language's semantics.
 Making any assumptions that

+You can learn more about `dataclasses` from my Pycon 2022 presentation *Making Dataclasses Work for You*, on YouTube.